leaningtech/labs/src/content/docs/cheerpj3/01-demos.md

 <img src="/cheerpj2/assets/demo_itext.png" width="400">

-Edit PDFs fully client side using the industry standard [iText](https://itextpdf.com/en) library converted to JavaScript.
+Edit PDFs fully client side using the industry standard [iText](https://itextpdf.com/en) library compiled to JavaScript.
 This demo demonstrates how CheerpJ APIs can be used to instance Java objects and call methods directly from JavaScript.

 - Go to the [demo](https://cheerpjdemos.leaningtech.com/iTextDemo.html)
 - [Source](https://cheerpjdemos.leaningtech.com/itextCheerpJDemo.js)